Bihar hooch tragedy: NHRC to depute its probe team for on-spot inquiry | Law-Order

 The NHRC has issued notices to the Bihar government and the state's police chief over the Saran hooch tragedy, officials had said on Friday.

-The sale and consumption of alcohol was completely banned in Bihar in April 2016, though its ''implementation has been patchy,'' the NHRC had observed in a statement.
+The sale and consumption of alcohol was completely banned in Bihar in April 2016, though its ''implementation has been patchy,'' the NHRC had observed.

 Apparently, the reported incident ''indicates the failure of the state government'' on implementation of its policy of prohibition of sale and consumption of illicit or spurious liquor in the state, it said.